- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 - Continuation of part-time or summer jobs may not serve as internships.

-- A student will not normally receive more than three internship credits toward the total number of credits necessary for graduation (not including foreign internship credit).
+A student will not normally receive more than three internship credits toward the total number of credits necessary for graduation (not including foreign internship credit).
 A maximum of two credits will be awarded for each internship.
 Any student seeking more than two internship credits must show that not more than two credits will be for internship experiences that are similar in terms of skills or knowledge learned or applied.
+Students in the “In the Loop” Program can earn up to four internship credits, with the fourth credit being taken during the In The Loop Program.

-- For each credit, approximately 150 hours of on-the-job experience will be required.
-The number of hours may be reduced if the internship involves significantly more written or creative work, as required by the Internship Supervisor.
+For each credit, approximately 150 hours of on-the-job experience will be required.
+The number of hours may be reduced if the internship involves significantly more written or creative work, as required by the Internship Supervisor/Internship Specialist.

-- Internship proposals must be approved by the student’s academic advisor, the Internship Supervisor, and the Associate Vice President for Career and Professional Development/Director of Internships.
+- Internship proposals must be approved by the student’s academic advisor, the Internship Supervisor/Internship Specialist, and the Associate Vice President for Career and Professional Development/Director of Internships.

 - Commission-based internships will not be approved for academic credit.